ChickenProp/chickenprop.github.com/_posts/2014-01-04-facists-and-rakes.md

 Meanwhile, you apply the permissiveness principle unless *you* think they're hurting other people; and you want me to apply it unless *you* think they're hurting other people.

-So when we disagree about whether or not something is hurting other people, I think you're a facist because you're failing to apply the permissiveness principle; and you think I'm a rake because I'm failing to apply the harm-minimisation principle; or vice-versa.
+So when we disagree about whether or not something is hurting other people, I think you're a fascist because you're failing to apply the permissiveness principle; and you think I'm a rake because I'm failing to apply the harm-minimisation principle; or vice-versa.
 Neither of these things is true, of course.

-It gets worse, because once I've decided that you're a facist, I think the *reason we're arguing* is that you're a facist.
-If you would only stop being a facist, we could get along fine.
-You can go on thinking tic-tacs are sentient, you just need to stop being a facist.
+It gets worse, because once I've decided that you're a fascist, I think the *reason we're arguing* is that you're a fascist.
+If you would only stop being a fascist, we could get along fine.
+You can go on thinking tic-tacs are sentient, you just need to stop being a fascist.

-But you're not a facist.
+But you're not a fascist.
 The *real* reason we're arguing is that you think tic-tacs are sentient.
 You're acting exactly as you should do if tic-tacs were sentient, but they're not.
-I need to stop treating you like a facist, and start trying to convince you that tic-tacs are not sentient.
+I need to stop treating you like a fascist, and start trying to convince you that tic-tacs are not sentient.

 And, symmetrically, you've decided I'm a rake, which isn't true, and you've decided that that's why we're arguing, which isn't true; we're arguing because I think tic-tacs aren't sentient.
 You need to stop treating me like a rake, and start trying to convince me that tic-tacs are sentient.

 I don't expect either of us to actually convince the other, very often.
 If it was that easy, someone would probably have already done it.
-But at least I'd like us both to acknowledge that our opponent is neither a facist nor a rake, they just believe something that isn't true.
+But at least I'd like us both to acknowledge that our opponent is neither a fascist nor a rake, they just believe something that isn't true.